 His specialization?
 Mostly portrait and corporate photography, where his preferred angle is capturing the human side of business.
 From brand campaigns, portraits and annual reports to employer branding and other corporate communications, Martin has an eye for exacting detail.
 But he doesn’t just stay behind the camera: he also works with his clients to develop concepts and advise them on how to transport their brand and visual identities through imagery.

 His latest project is a very personal one: Face of Europe.
-Driven by the diversity of Europe’s people (and the social and economic challenges and changes many of them face), Martin has spent the past three years traveling to nearly every corner of Europe.
+Driven by the diversity of Europe’s people (and the social and economic challenges and changes many of them face), Martin has spent almost 10 years traveling to nearly every corner of Europe.
 “People are what inspire me in general, and what have inspired this project,” says Martin.
 “Being a photographer is a privilege, but for me it also comes with responsibility.
 I want to give others insight into the dreams, fears, hopes, stories and hearts of these people who make up Europe and its rich history.
 And as borders fade, I want to make sure that we don’t forget the real people who make up these unique countries and cultures.
 That’s what Face of Europe is all about.”

 Martin Rütschi has accompanied a number of long-term projects: from AIDS to aging, ethnic tribes and wildlife.
 In 2002, Martin was named Photographer of the Year and won the Swiss Press Photo Award for his photo documentary on aging.